XingxinHE/Hex/pages/Glossary.md

 - 📝**Definition**: See [[Expression#^676303de228f35c6|here]]

-### variate
-- 📝**Definition**: A variate is a generalization of the concept of a random variable that is defined without reference to a particular type of probabilistic experiment.
-It is defined as the set of all random variables that obey a given probabilistic law.

 ### Z(Not organized)

 - *ABI*: Application Binary Interface, a specification for a specific hardware platform combined with the operating system.
 Contrast with API.

-- *abstract class*: a class that cannot be directly used to create objects; often used to define an interface to derived classes.
-A class is made abstract by having a pure virtual function or only protected constructors.

-- *abstraction*: a description of something that selectively and deliberately ignores (hides) details (e.g., implementation details); selective ignorance.

 - *address*: a value that allows us to find an object in a computer’s memory.

-- *algorithm*: a procedure or formula for solving a problem; a finite series of computational steps to produce a result.

 - *alias*: an alternative way of referring to an object; often a name, pointer, or reference.